 WalkMe has a bunch of features for user onboarding:

-• You can create an onboarding checklist through the Onboarding Tasks feature on WalkMe.
-It’s possible to set different goals inside your checklist so users can keep checking them as they complete them.
+• Onboarding checklist: It’s possible to set different goals inside your checklist so users can keep checking them as they complete them.
 The Onboarding Tasks can include Smart Walk-Thrus, videos, and articles to guide your new users.

-• You can also use WalkMe’s SmartTips feature to guide your users through the app’s UI.
-These serve as on-screen guidance and help reduce the learning curve for new users.
+• WalkMe’s SmartTips: These serve as on-screen guidance and help reduce the learning curve for new users.
 Clicking on a SmartTip opens a pop-up that gives more information on the element.

 WalkMe SmartTips